20 May 2025

 No Frills really is No Frills

-We think there are a few key takeaways from this.
+We think there are a couple of key takeaways from this.

-The current after-tax NZ super payment for a couple is $712.22 a week.
-This is still over $200 below the No Frills budget for a couple living in a metro area.
-This means households will either need other savings or to work part-time to meet their living costs.
+From 1 April 2025 the after-tax NZ super rate (using tax code M) for a couple is $828.35 a week.
+This is still around $80 a week below the No Frills budget for a couple living in a metro area.
+This means households will either need other savings, or continue to work to meet their living costs.

-This is the difference that an early commitment to retirement savings makes.
-It ensures that you can live where you choose, can go out when you want, and enjoy the activities you love.
+This is the difference that an early commitment to retirement savings can make.
+It can give you choice to live where you want to, go out when you choose, and enjoy the activities you love.